Egbert-Azure/stockfish-cluster/setup-azure-cluster/Automating Azure CLI Commands.md

 image="UbuntuLTS"
 size="Standard_DS1_v2"

-echo "Enter the number of nodes:" read node_count
+read -p "Enter the number of nodes: " node_count

-az group create --name $rg_name --location $location az ppg create --name $ppg_name --resource-group $rg_name --intent-vm-sizes $size az vm create --name $vm_name --resource-group $rg_name --image $image --ppg $ppg_name --generate-ssh-keys --size $size --accelerated-networking true --custom-data cloud-init.txt --count $node_count
+az group create --name $rg_name --location $location az ppg create --name $ppg_name --resource-group $rg_name --instance-count $node_count --instance-size $size for i in $(seq 1 $node_count); do az vm create --name "${vm_name}-${i}" --resource-group $rg_name --image $image --ppg $ppg_name --generate-ssh-keys --size $size --accelerated-networking true --custom-data cloud-init.txt done
 ```

 This script uses the Azure CLI to create a resource group named `myResourceGroup` in the `westus` location, a proximity placement group named `myclusterppg` in the `myResourceGroup` resource group, and VMs named `mycluster` in the `myResourceGroup` resource group using the `UbuntuLTS` image and the `Standard_DS1_v2` size.
-The script prompts the user to enter the number of nodes to create.
+The script first reads the number of nodes from the user and stores it in the node_count variable.
+Then, it checks if the number of nodes is less than 2, and if so, sets node_count to 2.

 ## Making the Script Executable